Housing for Lowerhouse (west site)

 Housing development on the east site

 We have always feared that if development were approved for the west site, the owners of the east site would apply to do the same.
 After the planning meeting discussed above it became apparent that the east site has been under discussion with the planning officers for some time and the owners were just waiting for the west site to set a useful precedent.
 They subsequently submitted their application for 44 units on the east site, which was approved.
-As yet (03/2018) there has been not start to construction, indeed, a further application has been made and is sure to be approved.

 Our further fear is that once all this development has taken place there will be pressure to extend the east site development further up the valley, between the river and the mill pond.